systemd/mkosi/mkosi.md

 `Distribution=`

 : Matches against the configured distribution.
+Multiple distributions may be specified, separated by spaces.
+If multiple distributions are specified, the condition is satisfied if the current distribution equals any of the specified distributions.

 `Release=`